 Equipment Purpose Function Generator This device will allow us to test the voltage source for a sine, pulse, and ramp.
-The major benefit of this device is being able to select the amplitude and frequency of the wave. nequency of the wave.
+The major benefit of this device is being able to select the amplitude and frequency of the wave.
 Oscilloscope The device measures the waves throughout the circuit.
-It also provides a good measurement system for voltage peak-to-peak, amplitude, and RMS of an AC wave.
+It also provides a good measurement system for voltage peak to peak, amplitude, and RMS of an AC wave.
 Multimeter This device measures the resistance, voltage, and current throughout the circuit.
 DC source This will provide a consistent voltage source that we will use for our Vdd and Vss of the circuit.
 Lab View This will allow us to automate the testing of the device if needed.
-Table 2